The Regatta Foundation

 - Grant Range: Not publicly available

-- Geographic Focus: England and Wales (with some international projects)
+- Geographic Focus: UK and international

 - Registered Charity Number: 1112912